bmatsuo/bmatsuo.github.io/_drafts/reverse-routes-in-go.markdown

 a helper function could take `mux`, `routes`, and a `map[string]http.Handler` then return an error if not all fields have a http.Handler defined for their value.
 But I'm not sure that would be convenient enough to use.

+##Other notes

+I've played around with ways to describe routes without a string-based DSL.
+I didn't like the outcome vary much (and reverse routing is hard).
+I'm not saying it can't be done.
+But I no longer think it's a good idea.